enkidevs/curriculum/javascript/react/good-to-know/keyed-fragments-in-react.md

 }
 ```

 Although it might seem correct at a first glance, this would result in an invalid HTML code because the `<td>`s in the `Columns` component are encapsulated in a `<div>`.
-The solution to this problem is represented by `Fragment`s, which allows you to add a parent tag to your JSV elements without adding an extra note to the DOM.
+The solution to this problem is represented by `Fragment`s, which allows you to add a parent tag to your JSV elements without adding an extra node to the DOM.

 Here is how you would use `Fragment`s on the `Columns` component: